 We are here to help you achieve that by addressing each of the points above – and others – as may be relevant under current French legislation.

 On your behalf we will:

 It may be clear that a taxable gain will not arise in France or the UK.
-Any losses arising for UK tax purposes, may be used indefinitely to offset UK Capital gains tax due on any other investments - shares, unit trusts, other investment property, gifts, and during Inheritance tax planning.
+In such cases, opportunities exist to register the sale as a loss in the UK.
+These losses may be used to avoid UK Capital gains tax due on any other investments - shares, unit trusts, other investment property, gifts, and during Inheritance tax planning.

 Charles Hamer are available to draft a capital loss assessment to submit and be approved by the UK tax office, for such use.

 You may have already sold the French property and paid the tax due, as assessed by the fiscal representative or the notaire, but are concerned that you have overpaid.

 Not to worry, if the sale took place less than 3 years ago* , we can: